 For efforts in new media and traditional customer service, local real estate company honored

 It’s still dark outside.
 The sun hasn’t come up yet, but a lone pickup truck is parked in front of the office at Century 21 Bill Bartlett.
-It belongs to Bill, who has been selling real estate in Bell County for more than four decades.
+It belongs to william pitt sotheby’s, who has been selling real estate in Bell County for more than four decades.

 “In his 80 plus years of life, he has taken the adage about the early bird to heart,” Tim Fleischer said at the Jan.
 8 Salado Chamber of Commerce Awards Banquet.
 “It is a work ethic that has been passed down to his daughters, with whom he continues on a daily basis, and now to his grand-daughter.”